guiglass/LUXOR/apssdk_part1.md

 The APS_SDK should now be installed in the new project.
 The next step is to build the actual humanoid avatar from a source model.
 There are two types of files that can be supplied as a source models when using the APS_SDK.
-The first type is .fbx which after being added to the project it is also required to configure the asset as a Humanoid and ensure that Unity's Humanoid configuration is properly mapped to the correct bones.
+The first type is .fbx which after being added to the project it is also required to configure the asset as a Humanoid and ensure that Unity's [Humanoid Configuration](https://docs.unity3d.com/Manual/AvatarCreationandSetup.html) is properly mapped to the correct bones.

 <div id="building-avatars-from-fbx"></div>

 ## Avatars from **.fbx** models
 Many humanoid models are supported by the APSSDK and can be built into mocap avatars and used in final rendering.
-One essential step in creating any Unity avatar is to ensure that the .fbx is setup correctly in the Unity [humanoid configuration](https://docs.unity3d.com/Manual/AvatarCreationandSetup.html):
+One essential step in creating any Unity avatar is to ensure that the .fbx is setup correctly in the Unity [Humanoid Configuration](https://docs.unity3d.com/Manual/AvatarCreationandSetup.html):

 <p align="center">